 Aims and scope

-Bulletin of the National Research Centre is an international, multidisciplinary, peer-reviewed, open access, free of publication or processing charges journal.
+Bulletin of the National Research Centre (BNRC) is an international, multidisciplinary, peer-reviewed, open access, free of publication or processing charges journal.
 It is designed for the wide and rapid dissemination of high-quality trending scientific research in different scientific fields to a worldwide audience.
 The journal is affiliated to the National Research Centre of Egypt through the rapid publication of high-quality research.
 The journal welcomes original research articles, reviews, systematic reviews, meta-analysis, case reports and letters to the editor.
 All manuscripts will undergo a rigorous review process and must comply with the journal’s editorial policies.
 The standards for acceptance include scientific quality, originality, clarity, and conciseness.

 The mission of the journal is to provide readers with advances in science of a broad spectrum of themes in all the relevant scientific disciplines with a special focus on the current trending topics of each discipline.